Once he pulls away, it’s going to be all over the place.

 1. Out of fear/s.
 This usually happens during the early stages of the relationship.
 Men often pull away out of fear of commitment, fear of abandonment, fear of rejection, and fear of things not working out.

 Something about the relationship scares him.
-It could be something that resonates with him with past experiences he had, it could be something coming out of anxiety, or it could be something he’s sensing recently.
+It could be something that resonates with him with past experiences he had, it could be something coming out of anxiety, or it could be something he’s sensed recently.

 2. Insecurities.
 When a man is insecure in/about a relationship it often causes him to pull away from it.